A-safarji/water_quality/README.md

 ## Objectives

-1- Specified the water is drinkable or not drinkable.
+* Specified the water is drinkable or not drinkable.
-2- Web app which evaluates if water is safe for human consumption.
+* Create website which identify if water is safe for human consumption.

-## Web App
+## Website
 Our website to evaluate if water is safe or not.